LewTrn/lookfeel/README.md

 };
 ```

-### API design
+### Theme filters

-The theme APIs are defined via the TRPC router: [theme.ts](src/server/api/routers/theme.ts).

-Themes containing theme information are queried either by filtering on a single ID, or as a list based on the filter parameter.
+Themes can be queried as a single entity or as a list based on various filters.

 Filters include `latest`, `trending` (most liked themes), `liked` (current user's liked themes) and `created` (current user's created themes).

+These filtered lists are used to display themes customised to each user.